stephmarie17/docs-shared/dbx/jvm/kotlin/kotlin-connection-pools.rst

         - Sets the maximum number of connections that can be open in a pool.
 If an operation needs a new connection while the connection pool has the maximum number of open connections, the operation waits for a new connection to open.
-To limit this waiting time, use the single timeout setting.
-To learn more, see the |csot-guide-ref| guide.

           *Default:* ``100``